 A year of flowers

-If you’ve ever planted a seed, looked after it and watched it grow , you know it’s just about as close to real magic you’ll ever get.
-You’ll also know that growing stuff tends to get a tad obsessed and that your seedlings become your babies.
-There are plenty of ways to capture a garden season, but by far the best in our option in our opinion is to save it all in a Once Upon book.
-Here come a few tips on how to make your very own flower book.
+If you’ve ever planted a seed, looked after it, and watched it grow, you know it’s about as close to magic as you’ll ever get.
+You’ll also know that gardening tends to get a tad obsessive and that your seedlings become your babies.
+There are plenty of ways to capture the gardening season, but the best way is of course saving all of it in a Once Upon book.
+Here are a few tips on making your very own flower book.